 Member Spotlight: Orayne Mullings

-Meet Orayne Mullings, inside sales engineer at Desmet Ballestra and co-chair of the AOCS Young Professional Common Interest Group.
+Meet Orayne Mullings, inside sales engineer at Desmet Ballestra and co-chair of the AOCS Early Career Common Interest Group.
 In his spotlight, he tells AOCS what he loves about his job, his greatest achievement and the skill he would most like to master.

 2020 AOCS Professional Award Winner interviews